vabatta/dotfiles/README.md

 I almost exclusively work on macOS, so this list will be specific to that operating system, but several of these reccomendations are also available, cross-platform.

-- [WezTerm](https://wezfurlong.org/wezterm/index.html) - A GPU-based terminal emulator
+- [Ghostty](https://ghostty.org) - fast, feature-rich, and cross-platform terminal emulator

 ## Credits